Corporate Governance

 Composition of the Board of Directors

-To distinguish clearly between management oversight and business execution, three of the five members of the board of directors are external directors, while two of the four members of the Audit &Supervisory Board are external members.
+To distinguish clearly between management oversight and business execution, three of the five members of the board of directors are external directors, while two of the four members of the audit & supervisory board are external members.
 Further, we have filed notice with the Tokyo Stock Exchange for four of these five external officers to be designated as independent directors.
 In June 2019, we established the Human Resources and Compensation Committee, an elective advisory committee to the board of directors, and we will work toward further strengthening our corporate governance.

 Human Resources and Compensation Committee

-Activities in FY3/2023
+Activities in FY3/2024

-The Human Resources and Compensation Committee consists of two independent external directors, one external director, and one internal director, making a total of four members (as of March 31, 2023).
+The Human Resources and Compensation Committee consists of two independent external directors, one external director, and one internal director, making a total of four members (as of March 31, 2024).
 Although only half of the members are independent outside directors, we believe that the independence and objectivity of the committee is still ensured because the chairperson is an independent outside director.

 Officer Compensation System